 The acting in this episode is superb.
 Almost all of the crew has a moment to shine, but of special note is Patrick Stewart’s.
 He portrays Picard when he knows he can’t do anything to protect his crew from the Borg as a man defeated and a man willing to put his own pride on hold to save his crew perfectly.
 We can see the angst in his face; the tension in his body and in his mannerisms as he’s trying to avoid asking for help.

 There is not one poor performance in it, except for possibly the new ensign in Engineering, Sonya (portrayed by Lycia Naff).
 I was distracted, thinking she was introduced so she could die and we’d have someone to relate to.
 The only point she makes in the episode is the same one Wesley Crusher (Wil Wheaton) made in Contagion about having to do your duty and deal with the emotion of losing people later on.
 I thought it was fairly redundant and her whole character could have been left out with nothing missing from the show.

-Again, we have here a story which introduces a subject which will resonate throughout the seven seasons of Star Trek: The Next Generation and into the movies.
+Again, we have here a story that introduces a subject that will resonate throughout the seven seasons of Star Trek: The Next Generation and into the movies.
 We have The Borg when they are perfection as a collective – before all of the other baggage was added to them.
 They are the uber-villain – as we will see more of later on.

 It is a wonderful episode that will grab even the viewer who hasn’t seen any episodes of Star Trek: The Next Generation.
 I’d advise anyone who likes science fiction in any way to watch it.